 Reflection photography also referred to as mirror photography, can be considered as part of abstract photography art.
 It is about using reflective surfaces especially water to create an artistic echo of a scene.
-Water reflections photos are appreciated by many people but they are not easily achieved.
+Water reflection photos are appreciated by many people but they are not easily achieved.
 This is because photographing reflections, especially on water, requires the use of manual camera settings.
-Also, there are a couple of things that you need to consider to capture the stunning mirror image on water.
+Also, there are a couple of things that you need to consider to capture the stunning mirror image on the water.

 In this post, I gathered some useful tips to help you to shoot better water reflective images.